Bread and Wine by Sue Van Slooten

 On to the recipe for Irish (Ventry) Sourdough Pancakes.
 This recipe has been adapted from the huge and beautifully illustrated “Home Baking,” see credit below.
 You will need a large quantity of sourdough starter, 3 ½ cups to be specific, so here goes:

-2 large eggs
+- 2 large eggs

 - 1/4 cup sugar

-1/4 cup oil
+- 1/4 cup oil

-1 tablespoon salt
+- 1 tablespoon salt

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-3 ½ cups sourdough starter
+- 3 ½ cups sourdough starter

-About 2 cups flour
+- About 2 cups flour

-2. Heat your 10” skillet, I used spray oil to grease.
+2. Heat your 10″ skillet, I used spray oil to grease.
 Pour about ½ cup (you might need more, depending how thick your batter is) into the pan, swirling as you do so to cover the pan, just as you would if you were making crepes.
 Cook like a normal pancake, so that when the little bubbles form, you know that’s when it’s time to flip.
 Cook until the second side is golden.

 This recipe was adapted from Home Baking:The Artful Mix of Flour and Tradition Around the World by Jeffrey Alford and Naomi Duguid.
 New York: Artison, 2003.
 If you come across a copy, pick it up.
-They literally travelled around the world collecting bread recipes.
+They literally traveled around the world collecting bread recipes.